SWS-swapnilsingh/HandRaiseDetection/README.md

-# Real-time Pose Detection using YOLO and OpenCV
+# Hand Raise Detection using YOLO and OpenCV

 This Python script demonstrates real-time pose detection using the YOLO model and OpenCV.
 It captures frames from the camera, performs pose detection using YOLO, and annotates the frames with detected keypoints.